mockoon/mockoon/README.md

 ## Download

 You can get Mockoon [latest release](https://github.com/255kb/mockoon/releases/latest) directly on this repository or on the official [website](https://mockoon.com/#download).
-On macOS Mockoon is also available through Homebrew `brew cask install mockoon`.
+Mockoon is also available through Homebrew `brew cask install mockoon` or Chocolatey `choco install mockoon`.

 ## Give feedback

 All feedback is welcomed.
 But please follow these simple guidelines before submitting a new feature or a bug:

-- search the [opened issues](https://github.com/255kb/mockoon/issues) before opening any issue
+- search the [opened](https://github.com/255kb/mockoon/issues) and [closed](https://github.com/255kb/mockoon/issues?q=is%3Aissue+is%3Aclosed) issues before opening any issue
 - try to give maximum details in order to reproduce the bug (providing the mock data you used could be useful)
 - purpose of Mockoon is to be simple, fast, easy to use, so keep in mind that some features **may not be implemented**!
-On purpose.

 ## Community

 You can discuss all things related to Mockoon on the [Spectrum community](https://spectrum.chat/mockoon).
-It's also a good thing to discuss bugs and feature there requests before open an issue on this repository.
+It's also a good thing to discuss bugs and feature requests there before opening an issue on this repository.

 ## Contributing